vmarcinko/art-of-programming/markdowns/first.md

 Is this usable by reader program now?

 Yeeees, it's fairly easy to read such **schema represented as a map**, and extract required information, such as allowed keys, their types etc...
-And we can use such schema to finally validate incoming car data.
+And we can use such schema to finally validate incoming car data **automatically**.

 Programs read data to to process it, to do something with it.
 Data validation is usually done immediately **after** reading the data, **before** processing it.
 Why?

 To catch potential error in data as soon as possible, because the processing code can fail later due to invalid data and sometimes it's not easy to spot the cause and is much more costly to fix.

+Schema seems like a good thing, but as everything, it has a trade-off.
+What would be downsides of it?

+It takes human effort to create a schema, and to keep it updated it whenever we decide to change a data structure (eg. we decide to add new attribute to person data - "nicknames").
+In small developer teams, the writer and reader program is frequently developed by single developer, so less care is necessary to keep these parts in sync.

 ## Data systems